-- · Login to jwuLink. - Click the Student Account tab, select "Enrollment Certificate," and then click "Get an Enrollment Certificate." - · Select the "Student Loan Deferment Notifications" link.

-If you are still in school and receive a repayment letter, you should contact the loan holder or servicer to verify that the deferment has been processed.
-Direct the loan holders to verify enrollment through the National Student Clearinghouse.
-The LoanLocator feature will list who your lenders are and how to contact them.
+- · Login to jwuLink. - Click the Student Account tab, select "Enrollment Certificate," and then click "Get an Enrollment Certificate" - Select the "Student Loan Deferment Notifications" link f you are still in school and receive a repayment letter, you should contac the loan holder or servicer to verify that the deferment has been processed Direct the loan holders to verify enrollment through the National Student Clearinghouse.
+The LoanLocator feature will list who your lenders are and how to contac them.

-Please note: it can take up to two weeks after the term begins before the loan companies receive confirmation of enrollment.
+Please note: it can take up to t o weeks af er the term begins before the loan companies receive confirmation of enrollment.

-Contact Student Academic Services ( sas.pvd@jwu.edu) for assistance.
+Contact Student Academic Services (sas.pvd@jwu.edu) for assistance